janbodnar/Python-Datovy-Analytik-Skolenie/pandas/groups.md

 the difference in `unit_price` for each category.

 The output will display the difference between the maximum and minimum unit prices within each
 category, giving you insight into the price range for each category.
+The result is a `Series` with the category names as the index and the computed differences as values.

 ```python
 import pandas as pd